dmzza/notes/postgres_db_config.md

+# new rails app with PostgreSQL db
+'$ rails new appname -d postgresql -s Puma'

 # gemfile
 ```
 ruby '2.2.3'
-# Use Postgres as the database for Active Record
-gem 'pg'
 # Use Puma to run highly concurrent HTTP 1.1 server for Ruby/Rack applications
 gem 'puma', '~> 2.15.3'
+# Replaces the need for plugins, and ensures that Rails 4 is optimally configured for executing on Heroku.
+gem 'rails_12factor'
 ```

 # create `config/puma.rb`